Buyer24.ai

 • Warranty and support: What's included vs. extra?

 For complex purchases like ODM products, TCO might also include design fees, prototype iterations, and ongoing support costs.
+This is exactly why it's important to evaluate quotes beyond price—the lowest sticker number is rarely the lowest true cost.

 Using Scoring Models Effectively